Create and edit a reconstruction

 The Ultra option results in the best quality; the High option results in faster processing.

-2. Choose Region of Interest from the drop-down.
+Choose Region of Interest from the drop-down menu.

-3. Choose Water Body Geometries from the drop-down and specify their Type.
+Choose Water Body Geometries from the drop-down menu and specify values for Type.

 Tip: